cgoldberg/python-unittest-tutorial/README.md

 ## Basic Test Structure

 Tests, as defined by unittest, have two parts: code to manage test "fixtures", and the test itself.
 Individual tests are created by subclassing `TestCase` and overriding or adding appropriate methods.
-For example,
+For example:

 ```python
 import unittest